airbytehq/airbyte/airbyte-integrations/connectors/destination-pubsub/README.md

 ## Airbyte Employee

-1. Access the `PubSub Integration Test User` secret on Rippling under the `Engineering` folder
+1. Access the `google pubsub test credentials.json` secret on Lastpass under the `shared-integration-test` folder
 1. Create a file with the contents at `secrets/credentials.json`